hpc-unibe-ch/hpc-unibe-ch.github.io/docs/user-guide/faq.md

 2. Pack and archive: The HPC storage is a high performance parallel storage and not meant to be an archive.
 Data not used in the short to midterm should be packed and moved to an archive storage.

 In general, we consider data on our HPC systems as research data.
 Further we consider research data to be shared sooner or later.
 And we aim to support and enhance collaborations.
-Therefore, we create(d) group shared spaces, called Workspaces.
+Therefore, we introduce group shared spaces, called HPC Workspaces.
 Ask your research group manager to add you to an existing Workspace or create a new one.
 There will be no quota increase for HOME directories.

 ## Where can I get a Workspace?
 Workspaces are still in **Alpha testing** phase.
 We will soon switch to Beta testing with users.
-If you are interested, get in touch with us using a Service Portal request or drop an [email](mailto:hpc@id.unibe.ch).
+If you are interested, get in touch with us using a [Service Portal request](https://serviceportal.unibe.ch/sp?id=sc_cat_item&sys_id=1d137767db54141078ed3e48229619a7) or drop an [email](mailto:hpc@id.unibe.ch).

 A research group manager need to **create** the Workspace, since there are possibilities for charged extensions.